 What we like: The Grand Rex cinema is accessible in a five-minute walk.

-What we love: The room called Lala Salama, created by the world-famous photographer Yann Arthus-Bertrand, with its sober and peaceful atmosphere coloured in the shades of Africa.
+What we love: The room called Lala Salama, created by the world-famous photographer Yann Arthus-Bertrand, with its sober and peaceful atmosphere colored in the shades of Africa.

 5) The Hôtel Fabric**** – the former textile factory

 The Fabric used to be a textile factory; the factory has been replaced by a hotel but the large windows and the brick walls still remain.
 For the most part, the owners have chosen to display impressive lamps and old (and sometimes refurbished) furniture found in second-hand shops.